A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Introduction

-\textbf{Our Contributions:} In this paper, we propose a novel architecture for learning to defend against targeted model poisoning attacks.
-Our defense works transparently with the federated averaging algorithm, where the master updates the global model as a weighted average of the client models.
-The weights are given by a \textit{client importance} function, which is modeled as a shallow neural network.
-An important factor in the design of our framework are the input features to the client importance network, which depends only on the reported model parameter and not the identity of the client.
-This leads to general applicability to both cross-device and cross-silo settings.
-In order to learn the client importance model, we utilize the \textit{defense dataset}, which is initially unmarked, with only a few examples marked as clean.
-Our method \ouralgo\ jointly estimates the \textit{client importance} (CI) model, as well as a \textit{poisoned data detector} (PDD) model, which generates labels for the defense dataset.
-In order to learn the poisoned data detector, we describe a novel \textit{cost function} which compares the ordering given by a PDD network, with the loss incurred by the current global model to provide an aggregate cost of the PDD network.
-The estimation of poisoned data detector and the client importance model are posed as a joint minimization of the loss for the client importance model, given the marked defense dataset and the cost function for the PDD network, and is solved in tandem using an alternative minimization strategy.
-Figure \ref{fig:flowchart}-(b) shows the overall scheme of the proposed method.
+In this paper, we propose a novel method called \textit{\ouralgo{}}, for defending against targeted model poisoning attacks (Figure \ref{fig:flowchart}-(b)).
+Our defense works transparently with the federated averaging algorithm, where the central server updates the global model as a weighted average of the client models' updates.
+The client weights are computed using a \textit{client importance} model, that assigns high scores to benign clients and low scores to malicious clients.
+To learn the client importance model, we utilize the \textit{defense dataset}, which is initially unmarked, with only a few examples known to be clean.
+Our method \ouralgo\ jointly learns the \textit{client importance} (CI) model and a \textit{poisoned data detector} (PDD) model, which marks the examples in the defense dataset as poisoned or clean.
+To learn the poisoned data detector, we introduce a novel \textit{cost function} that compares the markings given by a PDD network, with the loss incurred by the current global model, providing an aggregate cost of the PDD network.
+We jointly minimize the cost function for the PDD model and the loss for the client importance model using an alternative minimization strategy.\\

-We validate \ouralgo\ using state-of-the-art attacks on multiple benchmark datasets.
-Our experiments demonstrate that \ouralgo\ is capable of defending against state-of-the-art attacks, with a maximum of $\sim 15\%$ attack success rate (ASR), as opposed to a minimum of $\sim 37\% $ ASR achieved by the baseline defenses.
-We further validate the effectiveness of \ouralgo\ by demonstrating that both \textit{model accuracy (MA)} and \textit{attack success rate (ASR)} converge over the FL rounds and remain better than baselines (Figure \ref{fig:against-attacks}), PDD is able to detect the poisoned datapoints correctly (Figure \ref{fig:theta_gamma_fig}a, and client importances are learned correctly (Figure \ref{fig:theta_gamma_fig}b).
-Ablation study shows that stopping update to both PDD and CI networks over the FL iterations, makes the performance of the global model worse (Figure \ref{fig:trigger_14}).
-Additionally, our experiments demonstrate that \ouralgo\ is also robust to noise in the clean examples of the defense dataset, and incorrect specification of fraction of noisy examples in the defense dataset (Table \ref{tab:sensitivity}).